pierrestarkov/guidelines/source/code-java.md

 ### Comments

-- Provide brief Javadoc comment for each class and public method
+- Provide brief Javadoc comment for each ``class`` and ``public`` method
-- Method blocks should not be too long and their implementation should be self-explanatory, thus requiring no comments inside the block unless rare exception
+- Method blocks should not be too long and their implementation should be self-explanatory, thus requiring no comments inside the block unless rare exceptions

 ### Implementation choices

+- Do not use inner classes, unless they are interfaces (ex.: ResponseHandler from httpcomponents library)
+- Instance variables' visibility must be ``private`` and only accessed through getters
+- JSON glossarys' field keys should be declared within the classes where they are used as ``final static String`` with the appropriate visibility modifier
+- When returning collections or arrays, do not return nulls
 - Execute I/O tasks (network, database) asynchronously
 - Design patterns utilization is strongly encouraged for readability and Android/Java code reutilization

-### Android specifics
+## Android specifics

-- Execute asynchronous tasks by extending the AsyncTask\<T> class
+- Execute asynchronous tasks by implementing a class that extends the ``AsyncTask<T>`` class
-- Views are specific (Activities, Views, xml definitions)
+- Views are specific (``Activity``, ``View``, XML definitions)